johanley/postscript-notes/README.md

 the maintainers of the [TeX  library](https://en.wikipedia.org/wiki/TeX) chose not to use an open source library for generating PDFs, because they couldn't do the job.

-Question: could it be that the internal data structure used by PDFs (essentially a tree of dictionaries) is simply not amenable to the job of producing PDFs programmatically?
-I don't know the answer, but it's a valid question.

 ## General